What is chemotherapy?

 Look Good Feel Better seminars help women with makeup, skincare and wig styling to boost self- esteem during treatment.
 There are also sessions which cater for men.

-Scalp cooling is thought to reduce the uptake of chemotherapy drugs in the hair follicles, reducing hair loss.
-A special cap containing a cooling substance which is chilled and maintained to a specific temperature, is worn during treatment and for a period afterwards.
-This is becoming available in some treatment units in the USA, UK and Australia but is not currently used in NZ apart from a pilot study using a Paxman scalp cooling machine at Nelson Hospital.
+Scalp cooling with " cold caps" constricts blood vessels in the scalp and this is thought to restrict the uptake of chemotherapy drugs in the hair follicles, and reduce hair loss.
+A special cap containing a cooling substance which is chilled and maintained to a specific temperature, is worn immediately before, during, and for a period after each chemotherapy treatment.
+This is becoming available in some treatment units in the USA, UK and Australia but is not currently provided in NZ apart from a pilot study using a Paxman scalp cooling machine at Nelson Hospital.
 This is being funded by the Breast Cancer Foundation.

 Nausea, vomiting, diarrhoea